yildirimbk/CG-CGAN-Angle-Generation-and-Channel-Estimation-Framework/README.md

 Note: This script defaults to generating the four angles per path (AoD azimuth, AoD elevation, AoA azimuth, AoA elevation).
 To instead train a CGAN that generates power or time-of-arrival (ToA/delay), set _output_size_ = 1 in line 67 and replace _output_cols_ in line 111 with the appropriate column index.
 Power and ToA values are in physical units (Watts and seconds), so they have a much wider dynamic range than angles; verify that the MinMaxScaler produces sensible scaled values for your data, and consider a log transform if not.

-## CG-CGAN inference pipeline to generate angle values by using trained classifiers and CGAN models on the test dataset
+## CG-CGAN end-to-end inference pipeline to generate angle values by using trained classifiers and CGAN models on the test dataset
-1. Run [cgcgan_inference.py](cgcgan_inference.py), which uses test_dataset(including no_path users) and trained models (classifiers, CGAN models, and their weights) to generate and save 4 angle values.
-(You must have saved scalers from previous models to normalize and denormalize the values, saved the KNN model, and saved model weights for the NoP classifier and CGAN models).
-This file outputs the generated angle values for the entire test dataset.
-See below an example output of estimated NoP values, and  generated angles (bottom) and their corresponding ground-truth values (top) for the first 20 user-BS pairs in the test dataset.
-(Column 1: NoP; Columns 2-5: Azimuth AoD; Columns 6-9: Elevation AoD; Columns 10-13: Azimuth AoA; Columns 14-17: Elevation AoA)
+1. Run [cgcgan_inference.py](cgcgan_inference.py), to generate angles for the entire test dataset using the trained classifiers and CGAN models.
+This script requires the following files from prior steps:
+Test split: test_dataset_{RUN_TAG}.mat
+LoS classifier: mlp_los_classifier.pth and mlp_los_location_labels_scaler.pkl
+NoP classifier: mlp_num_paths_classifier.pth and mlp_nop_location_labels_scaler.pkl
+Per-path generators: angle_generator_path_{p}.pth for p = 1..MAX_PATHS
+Per-path scalers: test_label_scaler_{ordinal}_path.pkl and outputs_minmaxscaler_{ordinal}_path.pkl

+The output estimated_angles_{RUN_TAG}.mat contains a matrix of shape (num_samples, 4 * MAX_PATHS).
+The 4 angles per path are stored in the column layout: columns 1 to MAX_PATHS hold azimuth AoD across paths, columns MAX_PATHS+1 to 2*MAX_PATHS hold elevation AoD, then azimuth AoA, then elevation AoA.
+The image below compares ground-truth angles (top row) with generated angles (bottom row) for the first 20 user-BS pairs in the test dataset.
 ![g_t_vs_generated_angles.](https://github.com/yildirimbk/CG-CGAN-Channel-Estimation-Framework/blob/main/g_t_vs_generated_angles.jpg)
 2. Run [save_g_t_and_gen_rt_outputs.py](save_g_t_and_gen_rt_outputs.py) to save ground_truth and generated ray tracing outputs.
 These files are required to generate receive (A<sub>R</sub>) and transmit (A<sub>T</sub>) array steering/response matrices via the DeepMIMO generator without receiving error.
 3. Use [rayt_output_creator.m](rayt_output_creator.m) function to add ray tracing output names and make ray tracing outputs compatible with the DeepMIMO generator.